Roof Repairs & Leak Detection

 Learn more

 Call us and we'll make your roof watertight the same day, guaranteed dry while you wait.
 If the leak returns before the full repair is finished, we come back free of charge.
 Beyond the immediate weatherproofing we trace the source, scope the proper fix, and quote it honestly: if a repair will hold for the long term, we'll tell you; if the roof is genuinely at the end of its life and a repair is throwing money at a lost cause, we'll tell you that too.
-Response is usually same or next working day across Stockport, Marple, Hazel Grove, Poynton, and Wilmslow.
+Response is usually the same day or first thing the next working day across Stockport, Marple, Hazel Grove, Poynton, and Wilmslow.

-Call Now 0161 566 7522“This team are organised and helpful.
+“This team are organised and helpful.
 We had a leak in our flat garage roof which appeared to be coming from around a failed coping stone, all repaired and re-sealed without fuss.
 Now drying out nicely.
 No cost as under the 10 year guarantee which the company supplies at the installation time.
 Great work!”

 “Recently had a lead bay window roof replaced plus flashings.
 Couldn't have asked for more from Daniel and Sean.
 From start to finish they delivered a professional service, second to none.
 I would highly recommend them to anyone in need of any roofing or repair issues.”